akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The Queen’s Rose Garden

 One day when the pale sun was a little warmer over the high stone walls of the Queen’s garden, made warmer still for a number of braziers set up hours earlier, Queen Matilda sat upon a stone bench, a silver cup of hippocras in her hand.
 A few paces away, her ladies-in-waiting whispered and embroidered, their voices a soft hum that masked—but did not hide—the conversation at the centre.
+From the shadows of the colonnade, a vielle hummed a low drone beneath the silvery, wandering notes of a harp.

-Matilda Fitzroy—Godfrey's sister—nodded toward William Adelin who was stalking the strutting peacocks near the frozen fountain.
+Matilda Fitzroy—Godfrey’s sister—nodded toward William Adelin who was stalking the strutting peacocks near the frozen fountain.
 "At least they have better plumage than half the barons."

 Beatrice, relieved that someone was speaking plainly, laughed.
 "Aye, and better sense.
 A goose could outwit the Chancellor of England."

 She meant it as a jest – the kind she might have made at home, where Harold would have snorted into his ale.

 The Duchess did not laugh.
-The Queen's expression did not change.
+The Queen’s expression did not change.
 Godfrey stared hard at the fountain.

 Beatrice felt the silence press against her.
 She had said something wrong.
 She did not know what.

-"The Chancellor," the Queen said quietly, "is my husband's most trusted advisor.
+"The Chancellor," the Queen said quietly, "is my husband’s most trusted advisor.
 He has served the crown for thirty years.
 He is also standing yonder."

 Beatrice turned.
 An older man in plain robes was indeed there, warming himself by the coals of a brazier, pretending to examine a rose bush.

 "I meant no disrespect," Beatrice whispered.

-"No," the Queen agreed, in everyone's hearing.
+"No," the Queen agreed, in everyone’s hearing.
 "You meant to be clever.
 That is different."

-She touched Beatrice's sleeve.
+She touched Beatrice’s sleeve.
 "At home, you may be the cleverest person in the room.
 Here, you are not.
 Sit.
 Listen.
 Learn the difference between wit and wound."

-She turned to Godfrey's sister, Matilda Fitzroy.
+She turned to Godfrey’s sister, Matilda Fitzroy.
 “And how is your mother?”

 “Our mother is well.
 She is staying as a guest at Berkhamsted for a month and asks for my brother.”

 Godfrey glanced at Beatrice, who was seated quietly by some winter roses.

-The look did not escape the Queen's attention.
+The look did not escape the Queen’s attention.

 “Do not fear to visit your mother, Godfrey.
 I shall—”

 ”Mother, may I go too?”
 William interrupted.
 He had abandoned the peacocks and now stood before her, his hands on the back of her chair, imitating his father the King.
 “I am in my eleventh year now, and I would so much love to go with our sister and brother.
 It is not far.”

-Matilda Fitzroy burst into laughter and ruffled her half-brother's hair.
+Matilda Fitzroy burst into laughter and ruffled her half-brother’s hair.
 “He shall talk the wheels off the cart ere we reach the gate.”

 William swatted her hand away, grinning.
 “You are not so old that you cannot be teased, sister.”